pegros/PEG_FLW/README.md

 They were built as contributions/examples for former & ongoing Advisory assignments by [Pierre-Emmanuel Gros](https://github.com/pegros).

-They are explicitly dedicated to Flow Designer but another package with more generaly availble components is available on this repository (see [PEG_FLW](https://github.com/pegros/PEG_FLW) package).
+They are explicitly dedicated to Flow Designer but another package with more generaly available components is available on this repository (see [PEG_LIST](https://github.com/pegros/PEG_LIST) package).

 ## Introduction